 Again, you’ve probably seen this one before but I’m going to dig in and get a little more specific here.
 Not only is it important to journal about your day or to emotionally regulate and process things but it’s also important to journal about your future dreams and plans.
 And my all-time favorite journaling, writing letters to yourself, is essential too.
 There’s really nothing fancy about journaling and you can simply do it in a spiral notebook but here’s the thing… if you love pretty journals, buy one and USE IT!
 You deserve to write in something beautiful even if you’re a terrible writer (and don’t worry, your writing skills will improve from journaling without even trying).

 Get a paper and pen… it really is that easy.
-Sometimes starting with a prompted journal makes creating the habit easier.
+Sometimes starting with journal prompts makes creating the habit easier.
 Anyone else get writers block when journaling… yeah, thought so.
-If you’re looking for a great self-discovery journal you can find one here and if you prefer online journaling with both prompted and unprompted options take a look at Your Amazing Essentials.

 8. Success Set-Up

 This is the one that at first glance has everyone scratching their heads so if it sounds completely unfamiliar to you, you’re not alone.

 I sometimes also call this “daily reset”.
 Every single day I take the time to reset for the next day (I do it at night because I’m a night owl but you could also do it in the morning if that works better for you).
 This means tidying up the house and starting the dishwasher, taking a look at my schedule and todo list for the next day, and possibly even packing a lunch or two.

 Creating intention around setting yourself up for the next day makes all the difference in the world.
 It allows you to go through the day feeling confident and purposeful and prevents you from wasting time and energy wondering what you should be doing.
 In addition, this is a huge stress reducer and reliever, and you can even get your whole family in on it.